kjord021/MovieSuggestor/README.md

 # Movie Information Portal
-Search for a movie using OMDB.
-Will return query results using the database.
+Web App Built using HTML, CSS, BootStrap, and Node.
+Search for a movie using the OMDB API.
+Will return information about the movie using the API.